Heavy cream is essential for whipped cream, creamy Alfredo sauce, and many Indian-inspired dishes.

 When you’re finally ready to use it again, this common question comes to mind: Is it still good?
 How long is heavy cream good for?

-Opened or unopened, heavy cream is good for up to a month with proper storage in the refrigerator.
+Unopened heavy cream is good for up to a month with proper storage in the refrigerator.
+Once it has been opened, heavy cream will last for 5-7 days.
 Ensure the heavy cream is in a sealed container toward the back of the fridge where temperatures remain consistent.
 Heavy cream can also be frozen for up to three months.

 Keep reading to find out how long heavy cream is good for, as well as some other essential information like how to store it and how to tell if it’s gone bad.